-(d) The enactment or enforcement of a county zoning or 3 business ordinance which is generally applicable to businesses 4 within the county and thereby affects a firearms business within 5 the county, including, without limitation, an indoor or outdoor 6 7 shooting range.

-(e) A county from enacting and enforcing rules for the 8 operation and use of any firearm range owned and operated by the 9 10 county.

-11 (f) A political subdivision from sponsoring or conducting a firearm-related competition or educational or cultural program 12 13 and enacting and enforcing rules for participation in or 14 attendance at any such competition or program.
+- (d) The enactment or enforcement of a county zoning or business ordinance which is generally applicable to businesses within the county and thereby affects a firearms business within the county, including, without limitation, an indoor or outdoor shooting range. - (e) A county from enacting and enforcing rules for the operation and use of any firearm range owned and operated by the county. - (f) A political subdivision from sponsoring or conducting a firearm-related competition or educational or cultural program and enacting and enforcing rules for participation in or attendance at any such competition or program.

-15 (g) A political subdivision or any official thereof with 16 appropriate authority from enforcing any statute of this State.
-17
+(g) A political subdivision or any official thereof with appropriate authority from enforcing any statute of this State.

+9. As used in this section:
-(a) "Ammunition" includes, without limitation, fixed cartridge 18 ammunition and the individual components thereof, shotgun 19 shells and the individual components thereof, projectiles for 20 muzzle-loading firearms and any propellant used in firearms or 21 22 ammunition.

-(b) "Firearm" [means] includes, without limitation, a pistol, 23 revolver, rifle, shotgun, machine gun, submachine gun, black 24 powder weapon, muzzle-loading firearm or any device which is 25 designed to be the second seco 26 27 readily converted to expel a projectile may be expelled through the barrel by the force action of any explosion or an explosive, 28 29 other form of combustion |

-(b) "Firearm capable of being concealed" includes all firearms 30 31 having a barrel less than 12 inches in length.

-(c) "Pistol" means a firearm capable of being concealed that is 32 intended to be aimed and fired with one hand.] or expanding gases.
-33

-(c) "Firearm accessories" means:

-35 (1) Devices specifically designed or adapted to enable the wearing or carrying of a firearm or the storing in or mounting on 36 37 a conveyance of a firearm; or

-38 (2) Attachments or devices specifically designed or adapted 39 to be inserted into or affixed on a firearm to enable, alter or improve the functioning or capability of the firearm.
-40 41

-(d) "Person" includes, without limitation:

-42 (1) Any person who has standing to bring or maintain an 43 action concerning this section pursuant to the laws of this State.
-44 (2) Any person who:
+- (a) "Ammunition" includes, without limitation, fixed cartridge ammunition and the individual components thereof, shotgun shells and the individual components thereof, projectiles for muzzle-loading firearms and any propellant used in firearms or ammunition. - (b) "Firearm" [means] includes, without limitation, a pistol, revolver, rifle, shotgun, machine gun, submachine gun, black powder weapon, muzzle-loading firearm or any device which is designed to [be used as a weapon from which], able to or able to be readily converted to expel a projectile [may be expelled] through the barrel by the [force] action of [any explosion or] an explosive, other form of combustion [. - (b) "Firearm capable of being concealed" includes all firearms having a barrel less than 12 inches in length. - (c) "Pistol" means a firearm capable of being concealed that is intended to be aimed and fired with one hand.] or expanding gases. - (c) "Firearm accessories" means: - (1) Devices specifically designed or adapted to enable the wearing or carrying of a firearm or the storing in or mounting on a conveyance of a firearm; or - (2) Attachments or devices specifically designed or adapted to be inserted into or affixed on a firearm to enable, alter or improve the functioning or capability of the firearm. - (d) "Person" includes, without limitation: - (1) Any person who has standing to bring or maintain an action concerning this section pursuant to the laws of this State. - (2) Any person who: